begamatan/toko-django/README.md

 # toko-django

-1. copy `env.example`, configure it based on your environment
+1. copy `env.example` as `.env` file, configure it based on your environment
 2. run `docker-compose up` and access `http://localhost:8000`